 - The Soto-ria Gallery is also worth a peek as its a constant reminder about the town’s past.
 The gallery was used as a defense mechanism against the Catalans till the 19th century.

 Tellaro has no train station so it can be reached best by car.
 Take a train till La Spezia and hire a taxi to get to Tellaro.
-Or from La Spezia simply take a bus that will take you to Lerici (only 15 minutes from Tellaro) and then another bus for Tellaro.
-Regular bus service runs between the two towns in Summer.
-However, in winter, the service intermittent and infrequent as in most small towns.
+From La Spezia you can also take buses to Lerici (only 15 minutes from Tellaro) and then another bus to Tellaro.
+Even in winter, there are regular bus service runs between the two towns.